Is Toronto ready for stage two? The stats say yes

 “I’m confident that if this reopening goes well and if people continue to follow public health guidelines … we will keep making good progress and we will move safely, and hopefully quickly, into stage three,” Tory said.

 “I am confident that we can enter stage two with ongoing care,” said Dr. Eileen de Villa.
 Though, ever the professional public health official, she also said that “we will need to be watching very carefully for any flare-ups of new cases … We still need to be thoughtful and cautious to keep everyone safe.”

-Daily data can spike or plummet, depending on when testing is done, so, to better help see overall shifts, Toronto Life uses a method called a rolling (or moving) average, which includes comparing percentage changes between seven-day averages.
+Daily data can spike or plummet, depending on when testing is done, so, to better help see overall shifts, Toronto Life uses a method called a rolling (or moving) average, which includes comparing percentage changes between averages over several days.
 This method smooths the lines for each jurisdiction and makes trends more readily apparent.